lbighetti/littlealchemist.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+subtitle: Backgrounds on a daily
 ---

 This is a blog about my experiences learning Elixir, the Phoenix framework, functional programmming and everything that comes along with it.